chunlei-tang/generative-instability-data/README.md

 - All outputs were generated using publicly accessible large language models.
 - This dataset is intended to demonstrate instability patterns rather than serve as a benchmark.
 - Additional materials are available from the author upon reasonable request.

+## Citation

+If you use this dataset, please cite the associated manuscript:

+Tang, C. Stabilizing Decisions under Structural Instability in Generative Systems. (under review)